3 Benefits of Taking a Lazy Vacation

 You Can Stay Within Your Budget

-If you’re trying to take a vacation on a budget, planning out a million different things to do ends up being a little counterproductive.
+If you’re looking for the best relaxing vacation on a budget, planning out a million different things to do ends up being a little counterproductive.
 Of course there are plenty of free museums in a number of places (the Wyndham National Harbor Resort in Washington, D.C. comes to mind as a place that’s particularly full of things to do for free), but many cities are full of attractions that cost money.
 Rather than going over your budget and dipping into your savings account, you can plan your lazy time accordingly.

 What we mean by that is that you can see plenty of things and even it all out with a bit of time relaxing at your resort.
 Bring an iPad for the kids to enjoy a bit of time watching their favorite movies on Netflix (because many resorts offer free wi-fi), grab a book (or two...or three) for yourself, and spend some time just relaxing and letting your body enjoy a bit of down time.
 Many resorts also offer free amenities that range from swimming pools and hot tubs to live music to miniature golf to board games that you can borrow, making it easy to stay close to your base of operations and still have plenty to do.
 These often end up being the best vacation spots for families because of the wide range of things to do without having to spend any money.